anhaidgroup/py_labeler/docs/contributing.rst

 All contributions, bug reports, bug fixes, documentation improvements, enhancements and ideas are welcome.

-If you are simply looking to start working with the *magellan_labeler* codebase, navigate to the `GitHub "issues" tab <https://github.com/anhaidgroup/magellan_labeler/issues>`_ and start looking through interesting issues.
+If you are simply looking to start working with the *py_labeler* codebase, navigate to the `GitHub "issues" tab <https://github.com/anhaidgroup/py_labeler/issues>`_ and start looking through interesting issues.

-Or maybe through using *magellan_labeler* you have an idea of your own or are looking for something in the documentation and thinking 'this can be improved'...you can do something about it!
+Or maybe through using *py_labeler* you have an idea of your own or are looking for something in the documentation and thinking 'this can be improved'...you can do something about it!